 Renting in Dublin

-Although rents in the city decreased during the pandemic, Dublin is still the most expensive county in Ireland to rent in.
+Although average rent increases in Ireland fell significantly in 2023, for the first time in two years, Dublin is still the most expensive county in Ireland to rent in.
 However, the Government has introduced a rent cap across the Dublin area.
 This prevents landlords from increasing rents by more than 4% each year.

 Dublin’s well-connected transport network also means you can opt to live in a nearby county instead.
 Meath, Kildare and Wicklow all offer easy access to the capital and rents tend to be lower there.